A222moq3e/TWJU_web_a222/README.md

 ### 5. Create Uploads Directory

 The uploads directory will be created automatically when you run the seed script.
 It will contain:
-- Sample avatar files for users
+- Sample portfolio images for photographers
-- The LFI vulnerability targets the `.env` file in the server directory
+- The LFI vulnerability targets the `.env` file in the server directory, representing the exposure of creative vulnerabilities

 ### 6. Start the Application